watir/watirbook/link.md

 ## Text

-We will start with accessing links via `text`, since it is the most common way of accessing links.
+We will start with accessing the link via `text`, since it is the most common way of accessing links.
 Our link looks like this:

     <a href="http://watir.com/">click me</a>